K-12 Education Reform: A New Paradigm

 IEPs require teachers to identify students’ present levels and use them to set concrete instructional goals.
 Finding present levels means identifying what students can do at the highest level within a scope and sequence of skills and concepts.
 Let’s Go Learn’s digital diagnostics simplify this very significant act.

-The three major contributors to educational funding are federal, state, and local sources.
+The three major contributors to educational funding are the federal government, state government, and local sources.
 Schools, in general, receive about 8% from federal dollars (mostly grants); 48% from state dollars (mostly taxes and fees); and 44% from local dollars (mostly property taxes).
 Charter schools are part of the public school system, but because of state charter law, they often receive less funding; in some states, public charter schools receive 20-60 percent less funding.
-Private schools are primarily funded through private school tuition, but while they cannot directly receive federal funding, they can request opt-in services from public schools.
+Private schools, including religious schools, are primarily funded through private school tuition, but while they cannot directly receive federal funding, they can request opt-in services from public schools.

 The Elementary and Secondary Education Act (ESEA) was first passed in 1965 as part of the “War on Poverty.”
 Its goal was to ensure equity among all US students with grant monies for programs and services that support student learning.
 In 2015, the Act was renamed the Every Student Succeeds Act (ESSA).